peass-ng/PEASS-ng/winPEAS/winPEASbat/README.md

 ## Looking for a useful Privilege Escalation Course?

 Contact me and ask about the **Privilege Escalation Course** I am preparing for attackers and defenders (**100% technical**).

+## Advisory

+All the scripts/binaries of the PEAS Suite should be used for authorized penetration testing and/or educational purposes only.
+Any misuse of this software will not be the responsibility of the author or of any other collaborator.
+Use it at your own networks and/or with the network owner's permission.

 ## License